 - Higher Taxes.
 Higher VAT and Excise duties will increase the prices of goods.
 This price increase will be a temporary increase.

 - Higher Food Prices.
-In western economies food is a smaller % of overall spending, but in developing countries, it plays a bigger role. (food inflation)
+In western economies, food is a smaller % of overall spending, but in developing countries, it plays a bigger role. (food inflation)

-Cost push inflation could be caused by a rise in oil prices or other raw materials.
+Cost-push inflation could be caused by a rise in oil prices or other raw materials.
 Imported inflation could occur after a depreciation in the exchange rate which increases the price of imported goods.

-Cost Push Inflation – Temporary or Permanent?
+Cost-Push Inflation – Temporary or Permanent?

 Other economists may fear that temporary cost push factors may influence inflation expectations.
-If people see higher inflation, they may bargain for higher wages and thus the temporary cost push inflation becomes sustained.
+If people see higher inflation, they may bargain for higher wages and thus the temporary cost-push inflation becomes sustained.

-Policies to Reduce Cost Push Inflation
+Policies to Reduce Cost-Push Inflation

 The government could pursue deflationary fiscal policy (higher taxes, lower spending) or monetary authorities could increase interest rates.
-This would increase cost of borrowing and reduce consumer spending and investment.
+This would increase the cost of borrowing and reduce consumer spending and investment.

 The problem with using higher interest rates is that although it will reduce inflation it could lead to a big fall in GDP.

 For example, in early 2008, we had a high period of inflation (5%) due to rising oil and food prices.
 Central banks kept interest rates high, but this pushed the economy into recession.
-Arguably, interest rates should have been lower and less importance attached to reducing cost push inflation.
+Arguably, interest rates should have been lower and less importance attached to reducing cost-push inflation.

-The long term solution to cost push inflation could be better supply side policies which help to increase productivity and shift the AS curve to the right.
+The long-term solution to cost-push inflation could be better supply-side policies which help to increase productivity and shift the AS curve to the right.
 But, these policies would take a long time to have an effect.